sikaeducation/curriculum/courses/102/standards/analyze-problems-using-methodology/topics/polya-enumerating-solutions/README.md

 # Polya's Problem-Solving Method: Devising a Plan

-## Execute Questions

-* Are you making progress?
-* Have you solved the problem?
-Met all of the conditions?
-* What am you positive about?
-* What do you think is likely?
-* Are you doing something you've already tried?
-* Did you use all the data?
-Did you need to?

-## Reflect Questions

-* Does this solution indicate a more general rule?
-* Are there counter-examples at the extremes?
-* Does the answer make sense?
-* Could you use this method to solve other problems?
-* Can you derive the same answer a different way?
+The second step of Polya's problem-solving method is to devise a plan to solve the problem.
+Note that this is distinct from actually solving the problem; all you're doing at this stage is thinking of ways the problem could be solved.
+Not all questions will relevant to all problems, but even seemingly irrelevant questions may yield useful insights.

 ## Strategies For Finding Solutions

-When looking for ways to design your solution, remember DAVE:
+When looking for ways to design a solution, use the DAVE questions:

 ### Deduce

 * Can you eliminate some possibilities?
-* Guess and check
+* You can just guess an answer?
   * Is the answer right?
 Can you figure out how to get to it?
   * Is the answer wrong?
 In what ways?
+How close was it?
   * Are you noticing patterns?
 * Can you work backwards from the solution?
 How does the data become the unknown?
 * Are there any patterns present?